+- The AMF subscribes to user consent change notifications from the UDM for local AI/ML operation purposes using Nudm_SDM_Subscribe service operation (Data Set: Subscription Data, Data Subset: User consent, Purpose: local AI/ML operation) to receive timely updates on consent status, validity area, or validity time changes.
+Upon receiving consent change notifications via Nudm_SDM_Notify, the AMF forwards the user consent information to the RAN node, which updates the RAN UE context and may trigger AI/ML enabled feature deactivation procedures when consent is revoked or expires.

-- the AMF determines network support of AI/ML enabled feature based on UE supports of AI/ML enabled feature indication and whether AI/ML enabled feature is allowed for the UE from the UDM.
-If supported, the AMF sends N2 Initial Context Setup Request message including network support indication of AI/ML enabled feature and NAS-PDU with Registration Accept message to the RAN node.
+- the AMF determines network support of AI/ML enabled feature based on UE supports of AI/ML enabled feature indication and user consent for local AI/ML operation from the UDM.
+If supported, the AMF sends N2 Initial Context Setup Request message including network support indication of AI/ML enabled feature, user consent for local AI/ML operation, and NAS-PDU with Registration Accept message to the RAN node.
 The Registration Accept message includes Allowed AI/ML enabled Feature indication, which may be as a part of 5GS Network Feature Support IE, is further delivered from the RAN node to the UE.

+Editor's note: User consent aspects need coordination with SA WG3 and RAN.

-- With the network support indication of AI/ML enabled feature, the RAN node can store the received network support indication of AI/ML enabled feature as RAN UE context.
-When determining whether to trigger a specific AI/ML enabled feature, the NG-RAN can query UE's capability via RRC messages for the AI/ML enabled feature using the corresponding AI/ML enabled feature ID before triggering the AI/ML enabled feature.
+- The RAN node stores the received network support indication of AI/ML enabled feature and user consent for local AI/ML operation in RAN UE context.
+When determining whether to trigger a specific AI/ML enabled feature, the RAN node firstly checks its RAN UE context for valid local AI/ML Operation Consent.
+If the consent is not available or has expired, the RAN node queries the UDM via AMF for the current consent status.
+If consent is granted, the NG-RAN can query UE's capability via RRC messages for the AI/ML enabled feature using the corresponding AI/ML enabled feature ID before triggering the AI/ML enabled feature.
+Upon successful capability verification, the RAN node sends an RRCReconfiguration message to activate the AI/ML feature.
+The UE responds with either: RRCReconfigurationComplete (indicating successful activation), or RRCReconfigurationFailure (indicating rejection).
+In case of failure, the response includes a cause code indicating AI/ML feature ID not supported currently, and may include a retry timer specifying when UE might be available again.

 Editor's note: RAN impacts need coordination with RAN.